Best Texas LVN Programs - 2021

 Vista College prepares capable healthcare professionals to serve the community by providing excellent patient care.
 The curriculum taught by an experienced team of instructors is designed keeping in mind the changing trends in the healthcare sector.
 You will receive ample career assistance upon graduation and even after that.

-This LVN program can be a stepping stone to a fulfilling future in nursing, where you will gain knowledge and skills to work as an entry level nurse in hospitals, nursing homes, physician offices, government run agencies and home healthcare providers.
-You can either opt for the day or evening option to complete this program.
-While both the schedules entail completing a total of 1185 clock hours, you will be able to wrap up the program in 60 weeks with a day schedule or 75 weeks, taking evening classes.
+This LVN diploma program can be a stepping-stone to a fulfilling future in nursing, where you will gain knowledge and skills to work as an entry level nurse in hospitals, nursing homes, physician offices, government run agencies and home healthcare providers.
+By completing a total of 1185 clock hours, you will be able to wrap up the program in less than 15 months.

 Whether you choose the Grand Prairie or the Dallas campus that is close to Texas Health Resources, Concorde Career College offers a host of student friendly services to enrich your learning experience.
 Nursing programs here emphasize on ample hands on experience and clinical training, so that you can start providing effective patient care as soon as you graduate.